 2023 survey information

-Thank you to all students who participated in the 2022 survey.
-The results are available on the NCVER Portal.
+Thank you to all students who participated in the 2023 survey.
+The results from your participation are now available in the publication VET student outcomes 2023.

-The Social Research Centre (SRC), a national social research company, is conducting the 2023 Student Outcomes Survey on NCVER's behalf.
-Depending on the availability of contact details, the students selected to participate in the survey will be sent a survey invitation from SRC by:
+The Social Research Centre (SRC), a national social research company, conducted the 2023 Student Outcomes Survey on NCVER's behalf.

 If you would like more information about any aspect of this survey, the staff at SRC will be happy to answer your questions.
 Please contact them by: